Vadims06/ospfwatcher/README.md

 ## Architecture
 ![](docs/ospfwatcher_plus_topolograph_architecture_v3_xdp_rules.png)
 Each Watcher instance maintains all routes and updates within an isolated network namespace.
 This isolation ensures efficient monitoring without interference and prevent route leaks.

 #### Listen only mode
 The FRR container is isolated in an individual network namespace and the **XDP OSPF filter** inspects all outgoing OSPF advertisements.
 It checks if FRR instance advertises only locally connected network (assigned on GRE tunnel) and no more.
 If it advertises multiple networks, OSPF Database description (DB) or LSUpdate will be dropped.
 It prevents the network from populating by unexpected network prefixes.

-> **Note**
+> [!NOTE]
-> ospfwatcher:v1.1 is compatible with [topolograph:v2.7](https://github.com/Vadims06/topolograph/releases/tag/v2.27), it means that OSPF network changes can be shown on the network graph.
+> ospfwatcher:v1.1 is compatible with [topolograph:v2.7](https://github.com/Vadims06/topolograph/releases/tag/v2.27)
+> , it means that OSPF network changes can be shown on the network graph.

 ### Functional Role
 ![](docs/functional-watcher-role.png)

 ## Demo
 Click on the image in order zoom it.
 ![](https://github.com/Vadims06/ospfwatcher/blob/ada2ca86df171ec5f1b550da821f0a8ca1cb1df4/docs/ospf-watcher-demo.gif)